Advance Inclusion in your workplace

 The impact of the cost of living crisis on sports – Our conclusion

-The cost-of-living crisis in the UK has far-reaching implications that extend beyond everyday expenses.
-Sports, both at the grassroots and high-performance and professional levels, are significantly impacted.
+The cost of living crisis in the UK has far-reaching implications that extend beyond everyday expenses.
+Sports, both at the grassroots and high performance and professional levels, are significantly impacted.
 Reduced grassroots participation limits individuals’ physical and social development, while financial constraints hinder the development of athletes with high potential and the overall competitiveness of sports.

 You may also like…